-You are able to make application to access your personal information held by the WA Police Force.
+You are able to make application to access your personal information held by WA Police Force.
 You can do this by making an application in writing to the Coordinator, Freedom of Information, WA Police Force.
 There are a number of reasons police can refuse this access, but where access is granted you are also able to challenge the accuracy and completeness of your information and have it amended.
-Go to Freedom of Information.

-If you visit the Western Australia Police Force website to read, browse or download information, our Internet Service Provider will record the:
+If you visit the WA Police Force website to read, browse or download information, our Internet Service Provider will record the: